New Russian lab briefly knocks space station out of position

-A newly arrived Russian science lab briefly knocked the International Space Station out of position Thursday.
+(AP) — A newly arrived Russian science lab briefly knocked the International Space Station out of position Thursday when it accidentally fired its thrusters.

 Montalbano said the crew didn’t really feel any movement or any shaking.
+NASA said the station moved 45 degrees out of attitude, about one-eighth of a complete circle.
 The complex was never spinning, NASA spokesman Bob Jacobs said.

 The incident caused NASA to postpone a repeat test flight for Boeing’s crew capsule that had been set for Friday afternoon from Florida.
-It will be Boeing’s second attempt to reach the station before putting astronauts on board.
+It will be Boeing’s second attempt to reach the 250-mile-high station before putting astronauts on board; software problems botched the first test.

-Russia’s long-delayed 22-ton (20-metric-ton) lab called Nauka arrived earlier Thursday, eight days after it was launched from the Russian space launch facility in Baikonur, Kazakhstan.
+Russia’s long-delayed 22-ton (20-metric-ton) lab called Nauka arrived earlier Thursday, eight days after it launched from the Russian launch facility in Baikonur, Kazakhstan.

-The automated docking followed after a long journey and a series of maneuvers.

-The launch of Nauka, which is intended to provide more room for scientific experiments and space for the crew, had been repeatedly delayed because of technical problems.
+The launch of Nauka, which will provide more room for scientific experiments and space for the crew, had been repeatedly delayed because of technical problems.
 It was initially scheduled to go up in 2007.

 In 2013, experts found contamination in its fuel system, resulting in a long and costly replacement.
 Other Nauka systems also underwent modernization or repairs.

-Nauka became the first new compartment for the Russian segment of the station since 2010.
-On Monday, one of the older Russian units, the Pirs spacewalking compartment, undocked from the space station to free up room for the new lab.
+Stretching 43 feet (13 meters) long, Nauka became the first new compartment for the Russian segment of the outpost since 2010.
+On Monday, one of the older Russian units, the Pirs spacewalking compartment, undocked from the station to free up room for the new lab.

 Nauka will require many maneuvers, including up to 11 spacewalks beginning in early September, to prepare it for operation.